mrossini-ethz/parseq/README.md

 (and~ subexpression ...)
 ```
 The expression succeeds for a sequence if all subexpressions succeed, in any order.
+Note that the first subexpression in the list that matches a sequence item will be used.
-It produces a list of the subexpression results (in the order in which they are listed in the rule definition) and consumes whatever the subexpressions consume.
+The expression produces a list of the subexpression results (in the order in which they are listed in the rule definition) and consumes whatever the subexpressions consume.

 There is a variant of `and~` that is more flexible:
 ```